FalloutX/50-degrees/README.md

 ## Step 1: Set up a HelloWorld Component (tag - `step1`)

  - [x] npm install the dependencies you'll need
+ - [x] Add your babel settings to your package. json file
+ - [x]  In your app directory create and configure your index.html file
+ - [x] In your app directory create and add a style to your index.css file
+ - [x] In your app directory create and configure your index.js file to render a HelloWorld component including your stylesheet.
  - [ ]  Create and configure your webpack.config.js file
- - [x] Add your babel settings to your package.json file
- - [ ]  In your app directory create and configure your index.html file
- - [ ] In your app directory create and add a style to your index.css file
- - [ ] In your app directory create and configure your index.js file to render a HelloWorld component including your stylesheet.
  - [ ] Start webpack and make sure everything is working